openbtps/btps-node/docs/docusaurus/docs/introduction.md

 > Defines the rules, message formats, and cryptographic operations that ensure all BTPS communications are secure, verifiable, and interoperable.

-- **Message formats and envelope structure:** Defines the standard structure for all BTPS artifacts, including headers, payload, encryption, and signature fields.
+- **Message formats and artifacts structure:** Defines the standard structure for all BTPS artifacts, including documents, encryption, and signature fields.
 Ensures interoperability and consistent validation across all implementations.
 - **Trust establishment and verification flows:** Outlines the handshake and approval process for establishing trust between parties, including request, verification, approval/rejection, and storage of trust records.
 Guarantees that only approved senders can deliver documents.
 - **Cryptographic operations (signing, encryption, verification):** Utilizes strong cryptographic algorithms (e.g., AES-256-CBC, RSA, SHA-256) for signing, encrypting, and verifying messages.
 Ensures confidentiality, integrity, and authenticity of all communications.
 - **Error handling and response codes:** Standardizes error responses and codes for all protocol operations, making it easier to debug, monitor, and automate error recovery.